Often at the Australian Aerobatic Academy we are asked “what flight training do I need to become a Commercial Pilot?”

 Cheapest is not necessarily the best!
 Ensure that your initial flight training is of the highest calibre and provides you not only with the CASA qualification you desire, but also the skills you need to SURVIVE!
 Every pilot must be completely comfortable in the three-dimensional airborne environment and, more so, able to CONTROL it in all three dimensions with precision and confidence – especially when you are responsible for the lives of others.

-Make your decision carefully – your life and the lives of your passengers may depend on it!
+Make your decision carefully – your life and the lives of your passengers WILL depend on it!

 Need more information?
 CONTACT US TODAY for a free consultation on your commercial pilot career aspirations!